rails-inspire-django/django-turbo-helper/docs/source/real-time-updates.md

 Or you can [Jump start frontend project bundled by Webpack](https://github.com/AccordBox/python-webpack-boilerplate#jump-start-frontend-project-bundled-by-webpack) and install it via `npm install`

-After frontend work is done, to support Actioncable on the server, please install [django-actioncable](https://github.com/AccordBox/django-actioncable).
+After frontend is setup, to support Actioncable protocol on the server side, please install [django-actioncable](https://github.com/AccordBox/django-actioncable).

 In `routing.py`, register `TurboStreamCableChannel`